Citation, DOI, disclosures and article data

-Obliterative bronchiolitis (OB), also known as bronchiolitis obliterans or constrictive bronchiolitis, is a type of bronchiolitis and refers to bronchiolar inflammation with submucosal peribronchial fibrosis associated with luminal stenosis and occlusions.
-OB should not be confused with cryptogenic organizing pneumonia (COP), previously termed bronchiolitis obliterans organizing pneumonia (BOOP).
+Obliterative bronchiolitis, also known as bronchiolitis obliterans or constrictive bronchiolitis, is a type of bronchiolitis and refers to bronchiolar inflammation with submucosal peribronchial fibrosis associated with luminal stenosis and occlusions.
+Obliterative bronchiolitis should not be confused with cryptogenic organizing pneumonia (COP), previously termed bronchiolitis obliterans organizing pneumonia (BOOP).